Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Build limit group
 - You can now make different technos share build limit in a group.
 - `BuildLimitGroup.Types` determines the technos that'll be used for build limit conditions of the selected techno.
+Note that the limit won't be applied to technos in the list.
+To do this, you'll have to manually define the limit per techno.
 - `BuildLimitGroup.Nums` determines the amount of technos that would reach the build limit.
 If using a single integer, it'll use the sum of all technos in the group to calculate build limit.
 If using a list of integers with the same size of `BuildLimitGroup.Types`, it'll calculate build limit per techno with value matching the position in `BuildLimitGroup.Types` is used for that type.
 - `BuildLimitGroup.Factor` determines each of this techno instance will count as what value when calculating build limit.
   - This is only used by BuildLimitGroup.
 No other place will use it when counting owned objects, including `BuildLimitGroup.ExtraLimit`.